 - Stay active.
 Socialize.
 Do whatever you can to keep yourself busy and to avoid focusing on the fact that you are no longer vaping.

 - Avoid substitutes like patches, gum, and nasal sprays.
 These only keep the addiction alive.
 But don’t avoid being around other vapers.
 The longer you avoid exposing yourself to people who do vape, the harder it will be to cope when you inevitably come in contact with other active vapers.
 The truth is that there will be people vaping and smoking in front of you throughout life.
 Learn to accept that you no longer vape and give that accomplishment power.

 - Get support.
 Talk to your doctor or another relevant healthcare provider for tips and resources.
 Tell your close friends and family about your intention to quit.
 Find a team of people willing to keep you motivated and encourage you.
 You can even call hotlines like 800-QUIT-NOW or 877-44U-QUIT for support.

 If you experience respiratory symptoms from vaping or need additional support to help you kick the habit, our team is here to help.
 Our facility is located on the edge of the TCU campus and cares for patients across the entire Fort Worth community.
 We’re open seven days a week from 10 AM- 8 PM.
-Take advantage of our easy-to-use online check-in system, stop into our facility, or give us a call at (817) 439-9539 for quick yet thorough care.
+Book an online appointment, stop by our facility, or give us a call at (817) 439-9539 for quick yet thorough care.